moeC137/video-recutter/readme.md

 1. Start script >> welcoming message "paste youtube link here"
 2. Paste link >> video download with youtube-dl
 3. ffmpeg >> extract and convert audio for vosk-api
-4. generate .srt with timestamp for every word with vosk-api
+4. generate .srt with timestamp for every word with vosk-api (use test_srt.py and change "words per line to 1")
 5. Shows all usable words
 6. Write text with usable words
 7. Videogrep takes every word, cuts video part and places it in folder